AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/doc.md

 > Note that `mutable` is required if the function wants
 > to change the value of its context.
 > It adds `const` to the generated `operator()` method,
-> so it follows the regular `const` of references vs values.
+> so it follows the regular `const` rules of references vs values.

 The act of copying the variables is called *capturing*.